davidsbatista/davidsbatista.net/_posts/2019-11-03-Portuguese-Embeddings.md

 While working on some projects of mine I come to a point where I needed pre-trained word embeddings for Portuguese.
-I could have trained some on my own on some corpora but I did not wanted to spent time on cleaning and running the training, so instead I searched the web for collections of word vectors for Portuguese, here's a compiled list of what I've found.
+I could have trained some on my own on some corpora but I did not want to spend time on cleaning and running the training, so instead I searched the web for collections of word vectors for Portuguese, here's a compiled list of what I've found.